HPCBio/bioperl-pipeline/README.md

   - bioperl-live
   - bioperl-run
   - bioperl-pipeline - Git only at the moment
+  - Bio-Coordinate - Git only at the moment
   - **Recommended but not required**: bioperl-db and biosql-schema

 ### Installation